fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices.md

 [Integration through the database][martin-fowler-integration-database] is replaced by integration through an unreliable communication medium, typically an API or messaging platform.

-This data isolation creates 2 layers of data in a system, as [Pat Helland's paper][pat-helland-paper] describes:
+This creates 2 layers of data in a system, as [Pat Helland's paper][pat-helland-paper] describes:
 - **Data that lives inside**: it's your classic data stored in a SQL database, it's private and mutable
 - **Data that lives outside**: refers to data that flows between services, e.g. messages and API requests.
 It's public, immutable, and uniquely identified

-This creates a strong boundary between services, which translates into high autonomy.
+As services don't have access to each other's layer of data that lives inside, they benefit from a strong boundary between them which translates into high autonomy.

-A service can do whatever it wants with the data that lives inside and rest assured it will never impact the outside world, as far as it can respect its API and message contracts.
+Services can do whatever it wants with the data that lives inside and rest assured it will never impact the outside world, as far as it can respect its API and message contracts.
 The team that owns a service can tackle tech debt at their own pace, migrate to different technologies, or completely rewrite the service, with minimal coordination and friction with the rest of the organization.

-High autonomy lends itself to high availability, particularly if services communicate asynchronously by messaging helping services to untie their availability from each other, so when a service's API goes down it doesn't cause a ripple effect blocking all dependant services.
+High autonomy lends itself to high availability, particularly if services communicate asynchronously by messaging and untying availabilities, so when a service's API goes down it doesn't cause a ripple effect blocking all dependant services.

-As the physics of the [CAP theorem][cap-theorem] states, when availability is increased, consistency is lost.
-Now we have 2 data layers, one that lives inside, and another that lives outside, which have different models, are updated at different times and are not always consistent with each other.

-The decentralization of distributed systems brings many advantages, but it adds considerable complexity to systems.
-Particularly making it fault-tolerant is a lot of work, as a developer there will be days full of suspicion and paranoia thinking deeply about all the things that can go wrong.
+Although the decentralization of distributed systems brings many advantages, it doesn't come for free, it adds considerable complexity to systems, and particularly making it fault-tolerant is a lot of work, as a developer there will be days full of suspicion and paranoia thinking deeply about all the things that can go wrong.

+As the physics of the [CAP theorem][cap-theorem] states, where availability is increased, consistency is lost, being one of the main concerns with this setting.
+These two independent data layers have different purposes and models, are not updated at the same time, and hence are not always consistent with each other.

-Let's explore the sources of inconsistencies with this setting:
+This post covers possible sources of inconsistencies with microservices.

 # Partial executions